subroy13/statwizard/content/posts/stock-market-vs-luck/index.md

 ## The Context

-In the past week, I was reading this book called "Same as Ever" by Morgan Housel[^1].
-This is the same guy who wrote the bestselling book "Psychology of Money" few years back, so as you can guess, the book is amazing and filled with many profound insights.
+In the past week, I was reading a book called "Same as Ever" by Morgan Housel[^1].
+This is the same guy who wrote the bestselling book "Psychology of Money" some years back, so as you can guess, the book is amazing and filled with many profound insights.

-In the book, Morgan says that it is of human nature to try to guess and predict the future, which is very much uncertain (Well, my entire data science and statistics career is dependent on trying to use data to predict).
-However, it is much more useful to look for the things that stays the same (e.g. - human greed) instead of trying to predict new things (e.g. - which technology is going to take over the world), which most likely many of us would be wrong about.
-In one of its chapter, he says that most of things that is good takes time, if acted too quickly with too much greed, it starts to have terrible effects.
+In the book, Morgan says that it is human nature to try to guess and predict the future, which is very much uncertain (Well, my entire data science and statistics career is dependent on trying to use data to predict).
+However, it is much more useful to look for the things that stay the same (e.g. - human greed) instead of trying to predict new things (e.g. - which technology is going to take over the world), which most likely many of us would be wrong about.
+In one of its chapters, he says that most things that are good take time, if acted too quickly with too much greed, it starts to have terrible effects.
 In his own words, "A good summary of investing history is that stocks pay a fortune in the long run but seek punitive damages when you demand to be paid sooner."

 {{<figure src="./fig5.png">}}

 Well, he provided this graph for the S&P500 index, which is a standard equity market index in the United States of America, to illustrate his point.
-I thought that it would be nice to see how it turns out for the case of India.
+I thought that it would be nice to see how it turns out in the case of India.

 ## Data Collection

 The counterpart of the S&P500 index for India would be the NIFTY50.
-It is a volume weighted average of per unit share prices of the top 50 large cap stocks (ordered in terms of market cap).
-It is a considered a very good indicator of the overall performance of the stock market.
+It is a volume-weighted average of per unit share prices of the top 50 large-cap stocks (ordered in terms of market cap).
+It is considered a very good indicator of the overall performance of the stock market.

-To get the historical data on NIFTY50 index of past few years, I went and checked the Yahoo Finance website[^2].
+To get the historical data on the NIFTY50 index of the past few years, I went and checked the Yahoo Finance website[^2].
 It looks like this:

 {{<figure src="./fig1.png">}}

 Here we need to go to the tab titled "Historical Data".
-Then you can select the dates from which to which you want the historical data for, and then hit apply and download the data as CSV.
+Then you can select the start and end dates for which you want the historical data, and then hit apply and download the data as CSV.

 {{<figure src="./fig2.png">}}

-### The Automation on Data Collection
+## The Automation of Data Collection

-This looked like a bit of manual task.
-So I further explored on to figure out if any way I can automate this data collection process.
-Turns out, there were a few `python` packages like `yfinance`[^3] and `yahoo-finance`[^4] out there to collect historical stock prices from Yahoo Finance website, but all of them are now deprecated and not actively maintained.
-Well, I dig in further to see their codes present in github, and found a link that can provide all the necessary data.
+This looked like a bit of a manual task.
+So I further explored to figure out if any way I could automate this data collection process.
+Turns out, there were a few `python` packages like `yfinance`[^3] and `yahoo-finance`[^4] out there to collect historical stock prices from the Yahoo Finance website, but all of them are now deprecated and not actively maintained.
+Well, I dig in further to see their codes present in GitHub and found a link that can provide all the necessary data.

 ```
 https://query1.finance.yahoo.com/v8/finance/chart/{SYMBOL}?interval=1d&period1={START}&period2={END}
 ```

-Here, the `SYMBOL` will be replaced by the symbol of the stock / index, i.e., **^NSEI**, and the `START` and `END` are the placeholders for the start and end dates of the collected time series data, in the unix epoch timestamps format.
+Here, the `SYMBOL` will be replaced by the symbol of the stock/index, i.e., **^NSEI**, and the `START` and `END` are the placeholders for the start and end dates of the collected time series data, in the Unix epoch timestamps format.
 Finally, we can use the `requests` library in python to programmatically hit this URL and collect the data.
 Here's a python function that just does that

 ```python
 # import the necessary libraries as always